-IF the first positive influenza test specimen collection date is not more that 14 days before the patient’s admission date;
+IF the first positive influenza test specimen collection date is not more than 14 days before the patient’s admission date;

 critical illness (critical illness is defined as admission to the intensive care unit [ICU]);

-- Unusual case incidence (clusters and suspect new novel strains).
+- Unusual case incidence (clusters and suspect novel strains).
 2009 H1N1 is no longer considered a novel strain.

 MDH is requesting that hospitals submit a respiratory specimen for all hospitalized patients with influenza-like illness (ILI) or clinical suspicion of influenza regardless of rapid influenza test status (positive, negative, not done) for testing by RT-PCR testing by the MDH-Public Health Laboratory (PHL).